"KNAPP EQUIPMENT Email Virus" removal guide

 To eliminate KNAPP EQUIPMENT email spam virus our malware researchers recommend scanning your computer with Spyhunter.

-Other examples of similar spam campaigns are "Meed Email Virus", "Transfast Email Virus", "FedEx Express Email Virus".
-Typically, cyber criminals use them with a purpose to spread various malware.
-For example, malicious software such as TrickBot, Adwind, Hancitor, FormBook.
-They could be used to spread ransomware as well.
+Other examples of similar spam campaigns are "Transfast Email Virus" and "FedEx Express Email Virus".
+Typically, cyber criminals use them to spread malware.
+For example, malicious software such as TrickBot, Adwind, Hancitor, and FormBook.
+They can also be used to spread ransomware.

 How did "KNAPP EQUIPMENT Email Virus" infect my computer?